kalviumcommunity/82_ASAP_o9/Readme.md

 ## ASAP 5 :-
  - Created a branch locally (ASAP_5).
- - created doc.sbruno file for testing and tested post and get.
+ - created docs.bruno file for testing and tested post and get.